 The Company accounts for income tax expense (benefit) using the asset and liability method.
-Under this method, deferred tax assets and liabilities are recorded based upon the temporary differences between the statement of financial condition and income tax bases of assets and liabilities using currently enacted tax rates in effect for the year in which the differences are expected to reverse.
-The effect of a change in tax rates on deferred tax assets and liabilities is recognized in provision for income taxes in the period that includes the enactment date.
-Such effects are recorded in provision for income taxes regardless of where deferred taxes were originally recorded.
+Under this method, deferred tax assets and liabilities are recorded based upon the temporary differences between the statements of financial condition and income tax bases of assets and liabilities using currently enacted tax rates in effect for the year in which the differences are expected to reverse.